sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model

-In the CKA exam, for a question that requires you to deploy a network addon, unless specifically directed, you may use any of the solutions described in the link above.
+In the CKA exam, for a question that requires you to deploy a network addon, unless specifically directed, you may use any of the solutions described in the link above:

-However, the documentation currently does not contain a direct reference to the exact command to be used to deploy a third-party network addon.
+However, the documentation currently does not contain a direct reference to the exact command to be used to deploy a third-party network addon:

 The links above redirect to third-party/ vendor sites or GitHub repositories, which cannot be used in the exam.
-This has been intentionally done to keep the content in the Kubernetes documentation vendor-neutral.
+This has been intentionally done to keep the content in the Kubernetes documentation vendor-neutral:

 Note: In the official exam, all essential CNI deployment details will be provided